 In an emergency always dial 999.

-If you have any questions regarding Prevent in Lewisham you can contact the Prevent Manager by email email@example.com or 07710 387 930
+If you have any questions regarding Prevent in Lewisham contact the Prevent Manager by email

 This training package is for anyone who may be asked to contribute to, sit on, or even run a Channel Panel.
 It is aimed at all levels, from a professional required to input and attend a Channel Panel meeting for the first time, to a member of staff new to their role and organising a panel meeting.
 It covers an introduction to what Channel is, how it operates in the local area, and how to organise a Channel Panel for the first time.
-In response to feedback, it also covers information sharing, including how, when and with whom to share information of a Channel case.
-A link to the Channel Panel training is below.
+It also covers information sharing, including how, when and with whom to share information of a Channel case.

 - If you see or hear anything that could be terrorist-related, trust your instincts and call the Anti-Terrorist Hotline on 0800 789 321.